Large Continual Instruction Assistant: Training Details

+In this section, we summarize the details of three kinds of instruction templates, as shown in Table \ref{inst_detail}.
+The instruction grouping results are shown in Table \ref{inst_res}.
+It can be observed that in the three kinds of instruction templates, our strategy divides the instructions of the eight tasks into 4 groups (both for Origin and 10Type), 5 groups (for Diverse), respectively, which can be deemed as a limited expansion compared to the total number of tasks.

-\subsection{Training Details}
+\section{Training Details}

-In the implementation of our method, the codebase is based on CoIN \citep{coin} and LLaVA \citep{llava1.5}.
-The vision tower is clip-vit-large-patch14-336 pre-trained by OpenAI and the LLM is Vicuna-7B.
+In the implementation of our method, the codebase is based on CoIN \citep{coin}.
 The inserted LoRA in each module layer of LLM has a rank of 128.
 For each fine-tuning dataset, the training epoch is set to 1, and the initial learning rate and weight decay are configured at 2e-4 and 0.
 The max length of input text is fitted as 2048.
 Additionally, we adopt gradient checkpoint strategy and mixed precision mode of TF32 and BF16.
 Furthermore, we also utilize the ZeRO stage: 0 mode of DeepSpeed for training.
-All experiments are conducted on 8 NVIDIA A100 GPUs with 80GB of memory.